Norwood District High School

 Norwood Morialta High School

-The current Norwood Morialta High School is an amalgamation of Norwood High School and Morialta High School, which occurred in 1993.
+Norwood Morialta High School was an amalgamation of Norwood High School and Morialta High School, which occurred in 1993.

 The staff and parents created a school which:

-Norwood Morialta High School is a dual campus high school of 1434 students (Years 8 to 13) and is located in the eastern suburbs of Adelaide.
-The school is one of the largest state secondary schools in South Australia and has a successful international program.
+Norwood Morialta High School was a dual campus high school of 1434 students (Years 8 to 13) and is located in the eastern suburbs of Adelaide.
+The school was one of the largest state secondary schools in South Australia and has a successful international program.

-We offer a high quality teaching and learning environment and with students from over 82 different cultural and linguistic backgrounds, we can offer not just an Australian experience but a truly international one.
+Offering a high quality teaching and learning environment and with students from over 82 different cultural and linguistic backgrounds, not just an Australian experience but a truly international one.

 Our international programs include excellent English as a Second Language (ESL) and Language courses in Chinese, German, Greek, Italian and Japanese.
 The school is noted for high academic success and university entrance rankings.